sevenysw/MathGeo2022/README.md

 Reference:

-H. Zhang, X. Yang, J. Ma*, Can learning from natural image denoising be used for seismic data interpolation, Geophysics, 2020, 85 (4)
+H. Zhang, X. Yang, J. Ma, Can learning from natural image denoising be used for seismic data interpolation, Geophysics, 2020, 85 (4)

 ## 2018 updates